ianspetnagel/Deep-Learning---Programming-Neural-Networks/README.md

-This project was programming Neural Networks Using PyTorch.
+This project is some of the work I have done programming Neural Networks Using PyTorch.
 The mutiple .py files within the project all relate to different features of machine learning.

 I covered:

 Learning Regression,
 Function Approximation with Auto Grad,
 Using Neural Network to do the Sine Wave Regression,